survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 ## Enabling Sourcemaps

 Webpack provides two ways to enable sourcemaps.
 There's a shortcut field known as `devtool`.
 There's also a plugin that gives more options to tweak.
-We'll discuss the plugin briefly at the end of this chapter.
+We'll discuss the plugin briefly in the end of this chapter.

 To get started, we can wrap the basic idea within a configuration part.
 You can convert this to use the plugin later if you want: